-PROS / It was the best performer at overall vacuuming ability in our tests.
+Pros / It was the best performer at overall vacuuming capability in our tests.

-This handheld vacuum cleaner was the best performer of all the hand vacs we tested.
-In fact, the other vacuums didn't come close to its overall vacuuming power and suction.
+This Eureka vacuum was the best performer of all the hand vacs we tested.
 In our sawdust test, it cleaned the entire area in only two passes, half the time of the next-best vacuum.
 With its ability to shut off the brush roll, it's also the best performer on hard surfaces.
-At only three passes, it was easily the fastest handheld vacuum cleaner.
+At only three passes, it was easily the fastest hand vacuum cleaner.

 While it's one of the best at vacuuming, the Eureka doesn't have the same portability convenience as the other vacuums.
 We looked for a low weight and rechargeable battery, and it lacks both.
-This hand vac comes in at nearly 5 pounds, which is the heaviest handheld vacuum in our lineup.
-It also isn't cordless, which is a hindrance if you plan to use it to clean your vehicle.
+This hand vac comes in at nearly 5 pounds, which makes it one of the heaviest handheld vacuum cleaners in our lineup.
+It also has to be plugged in, which is a hindrance if you plan to use it to clean your vehicle – a job that is easier with battery-operated models.
 One positive is the included hose.
 At the very least, you can plug it in and leave it on one seat as you clean the rest of the car with the hose attached.

 The crevice tool is a nice attachment, but it seemed to pull power away from the motor and had trouble picking up dust at the same rate of suction.
 Also, with a more powerful motor comes a much higher noise level.
-When we tested the volume of the Eureka, it came to a blistering 93 dB, making it the second-loudest vacuum we tested.
+When we tested the volume of the Eureka, it came to a blistering 93 dB, making it one of the loudest vacuum cleaners we tested.
 This would be a hard vacuum to run for a long time.

 If your biggest concern is sheer vacuuming ability, you should consider the Eureka Easy Clean.
-It is far and away the best handheld vacuum at picking up messes.
+It is far and away the best handheld vacuum at picking up big messes.
 However, in specialized jobs like cleaning cars or areas with corners or cracks, it falters.
-Overall, this is a great hand vacuum with a few flaws.
+As a corded model it is less convenient overall, but this is a great hand vacuum with few flaws in general.